-Please address any questions, comments, complaints, or other feedback to sjaeger@rics.bwh.harvard.edu and mlbulyk@receptor.med.harvard.edu.
+Please address any questions or comments to mlbulyk at receptor.med.harvard.edu

 I. Introduction

 The suite of computational tools described in this manual provides an in silico framework for mapping transcription factor binding site (TFBS) motifs to their likely target genes.
 There are three programs in this suite: